nnliu2014/Deck-Of-Cards/README.md

 #### Constructors
      Deck(); //default constructor, public

-     Deck(&iDeck); //copy constructor, protected

- The copy constructor can only be invoked by friend classes for testing purposes.

 #### Other methods and operators
      getDeckStr(); //protected, for testing purposes

-#### Ownership and Lifetime of Deck instances
+#### Ownership and lifetime of Deck instances
  Similar to Cards, the lifetime and ownership of Deck shall also be handled with care in the system.
 Generally one Deck shall be managed/handled by one owner only.

  _Note: In line with the exclusive ownership, in the current design and implementation, thread safety is not considered.
-If in some cases concurrent accessing to one Deck is necessary, Smart locks can be added to all the member functions, but it might be more expensive._
+If in some cases concurrent accessing to one Deck is necessary, smart locks can be added to all the member functions, but it might be more expensive._

 ### CardTester and DeckTester
  These are testing classes for Card and Deck Objects.
 They are friend classes of the two main classes and thus can access the non-public members and methods of the main classes.